The Weitzman Premium on the Social Cost of Carbon: Discussion and conclusions

-The presence of a minority who favour a low discount rate for public policy implies a considerably higher investment in the long term, such as greenhouse gas emissions reduction.
+The presence of a minority who favour a low discount rate for public policy implies considerably higher investments in the long term, such as in greenhouse gas emissions reduction.
 While this was known qualitatively, we are the first to quantify the Weitzman premium on the social cost of carbon using a large sample of laypeople.
+We generalise Weitzman's gamma discounting to heterogeneity about the two parameters of the Ramsey Rule, introduce zero-inflation, and show that the analytical approximation does not capture the essence of the data.
 In the preferred specification, the recommended carbon price increases by a factor 5.6.
 In alternative specifications, the increase in the social cost of carbon ranges from 2.7 to 195.
+In \citet{Dong2024}, we showed that the social cost of carbon falls if we take the time preferences of people in the Global South into account.
+We here reverse that result.
 Minority views against usury matter, big time.

+There are several caveats.
+The analytical results hinge on the gamma distribution.
+We explored other distributions.
+As far as we can see, Weitzman's choice was judicious.
+We merged two datasets, the Drupp data that has the right parameters (pure time preference, elasticity of intertemporal substitution) but is unrepresentative and the Falk data that is representative but has the wrong parameters (discount rate, risk aversion).
+We assume that short-term private preferences correlate with long-term public preferences, but we cannot test this assumption.
+We use a simple integrated assessment model.
+Particularly, we assume that the economic growth scenario used is consistent with the recalibrated time preferences of the respondents in Falk's survey.
+We abstract from emission reduction, from uncertainty, and from any heterogeneity except for time preferences.
+While much research remains to be done, this is unlikely to change the qualitative result that preference heterogeneity calls for more ambitious climate policy.